 The World Water initiative builds on the successes of the UC Davis campus in research engaged in practical problems.
 Water is among the most fundamental problems of any society.
 UC Davis has a long history of pivotal involvement in understanding and finding solutions for water problems in California and globally.

 The tenets of our success are to engage deeply with problems, from an independent academic perspective, and to cultivate, hire and collaborate broadly with productive researchers, students, and leaders on water problems in our teaching and research.
-We also communicate broadly and deeply, including our CaliforniaWaterBlog with over 10,000 subscribers.
+We also communicate broadly and deeply, including our CaliforniaWaterBlog with over 10,000 subscribers, along with Twitter (@UCDavisWater) and Facebook pages.
 Continuing deeply engaged scientific leadership across disciplines on water problems is critical to sustaining the success of our work.

 We look forward to expanding our policy-engaged, problem-focused research and education involving multiple disciplines to provide non-advocacy, non-partisan insights that improve public and policy discussions and solutions.